Lawyerless.app

 1

-Not reading the entire contract: Skimming can lead to missing important terms, which might later create issues if disputes arise.
+Not reading the entire contract: Skimming can lead to missing critical details, like payment terms, which might leave you financially exposed.

 2